autumn0w0/Pokemon-AutoCatcher/README.md

-# Pokemon-AutoCatcher-
+# Pokémon Auto Catcher

-Welcome to the Pokémon Auto Catcher project!
-This Python script automates encountering and catching Pokémon in GBA and NDS games.
-Using image recognition and keyboard automation, it identifies specified Pokémon with desired abilities and executes the necessary actions to catch them, enhancing your gameplay experience.
+This is a Pokémon auto catcher script for GBA and NDS games.
+The script uses image recognition and keyboard automation to automatically catch specified Pokémon with desired abilities.

+## Features

+- Automated movement to encounter wild Pokémon.
+- Recognition of specified Pokémon and their abilities using OCR (Optical Character Recognition).
+- Automatic battle sequence execution to catch Pokémon.
+- User-configurable Pokémon and abilities lists.